buddhablake/super-chainsaw/README.md

 # SnipSnap App

+The app is deployed on Heroku at https://snipsnapapp.herokuapp.com/.

 ## What it does

 This app allows fellow devs to view their favorite re-usable code snippets.
-Devs can also add, udpate, and delete snippets.
+Devs can also add, update, and delete snippets.

 ## Tech Used